alfonsof/jclouds-examples/jcloudsblobstoredelete/README.md

                   └── Blob_2_3/
   ```

-  Create a storage account:
+  Create a storage account using the Azure portal:

-  1. Sign in to the Azure portal.
-  2. Select the "Storage accounts" option.
-On the Storage Accounts window that appears, choose Add.
+  1. Select the `Storage account` option and choose `Create`.
+  2. Select the `Subscription` in which you want to create the new storage account.
+  3. Select the `Resource Group` for your storage account.
-  3. Enter a name for your storage account.
+  4. Enter a `name` for your storage account.
-  4. Specify the deployment model to be used: Resource Manager or Classic.
-Select Resource Manager deployment model.
-  5. Select the type of storage account: General purpose or Blob storage.
-Select General purpose.
+  5. Select the `Region` for your storage account.
-  6. Select the geographic location for your storage account.
+  6. Select the `Performance` to be used.
-  7. Select the replication option for the storage account: LRS, GRS, RA-GRS, or ZRS.
-Set Replication to Locally Redundant storage (LRS).
-  8. Select the subscription in which you want to create the new storage account.
-  9. Specify a new resource group or select an existing resource group.
+  7. Select the `Redundancy` to be used.
-  10. Click Create to create the storage account.
+  8. Click `Create` to create the storage account.

+  A connection string includes the authentication information required for your application to access data in an Azure Storage account at runtime.

+  Your application needs to access the connection string at runtime to authorize requests made to Azure Storage.

   You can find your storage account's connection strings in the Azure portal:

-    1. Navigate to "Storage Accounts".
+    1. Navigate to `Storage Account`.
     2. Select your storage account.
-    3. You can see your connection strings and get your account name and account key.
+    3. Select `Access keys` and you can see your Storage account name, connection strings and account keys.

+  The connection string looks like this:

     ```bash
-    DefaultEndpointsProtocol=https;AccountName=ACCOUNT_NAME;AccountKey=ACCOUNT_KEY;EndpointSuffix=core.windows.net
+    DefaultEndpointsProtocol=https;AccountName=<AZURE_ACCOUNT_NAME>;AccountKey=<AZURE_ACCOUNT_KEY>;EndpointSuffix=core.windows.net
     ```

   You must get the created: